ArcGIS Blog

 Calculate Color Theorem Field

 As I started envisioning my Layout, it quickly became apparent that I would need a way for the viewer to connect the legend item to the map itself.
 I was hesitant to use a different color for each of the 50 points or, for that matter, the 48 states of the continental U.S. Instead, I opted to use the Calculate Color Theorem Field tool.
-This is an upcoming new tool in the Cartographic Refinement toolset available with ArcGIS Pro 3.4 which populates a field that can be used to symbolize polygons so that no two adjacent polygons are the same color using a small number of colors.
+This is a new tool in the Cartographic Refinement toolset available with ArcGIS Pro 3.4 which populates a field that can be used to symbolize polygons so that no two adjacent polygons are the same color using a small number of colors.

 The tool asks for only 2-parameters: Input Features and Field Name (which can be an existing field or a new one to be created).
 We can then use this field to inform our Unique Values primary symbology.